BardisRenos/AtosTest/README.md

 - have a path variable
 - clear code and javadoc
 - unit tests
-- only adults ( age > 18 years)  and that live in France can create an account!
+- only adults ( age > 18 years) and who live in France can create an account!

+Bonuses:
+- user a non-relational DB in order to save the users!
+- use AOP
+- documentation/UML/schemas to explain the architecture

 ### Prerequisites